 Resilience is a problem on the road and rail network that costs businesses time and money.
-Between 2016 and 2021, the trunk road maintenance company's Management of Incidents Database suggests that a section of the A96 was closed on average 24 times each year, and a total of 143 times in this six-year period^l, with closures due to incidents such as accidents and maintenance work.
+Between 2016 and 2021, the trunk road maintenance company's Management of Incidents Database suggests that a section of the A96 was closed on average 24 times each year, and a total of 143 times in this six-year periodxlvii with closures due to incidents such as accidents and maintenance work.
 Recommended diversions for all traffic due to incidents on the A96 can be lengthy, up to 65km for accidents at Huntly, and expensive to businesses due to additional time and fuel costs.
-Reducing accidents and generally improving road safety in and around the settlements would therefore improve journey time reliability for commercial transport by reducing the amount of time spent in delays or on diversion routes.
+Reducing accidents and generally improving road safety along the corridor would therefore improve journey time reliability for commercial transport by reducing the amount of time spent in delays or on diversion routes.

 Problems on the rail network are generally related to delays due to rolling stock, staffing or line issues.
 Provision of passing loops on the rail line would improve the resilience and reliability of the rail network, possibly encouraging a mode shift from road to rail for both passengers and freight.
-Benefits are more likely to be realised for longer distance movements, where rail freight is both more competitive and advantageous.
-Overall, the rail enhancements in this package would be anticipated to both support and enhance economic growth.

-Additional alternative refuelling infrastructure for electric and/or hydrogen vehicles would increase confidence in making trips across the region and through the towns in this package by alternatively fuelled vehicles.
-Encouraging the uptake of alternatively fuelled vehicles for both users of private vehicles and freight haulage would increase the mode share of freight by sustainable means and provide more sustainable access to employment opportunities.
+Similarly, additional alternative refuelling infrastructure for electric and/or hydrogen vehicles would increase confidence in making trips across the region and through the towns in this package by alternatively fuelled vehicles.
+Encouraging the uptake of alternatively fuelled vehicles for both users of private vehicles and freight haulage would increase, the mode share of freight by sustainable means and provide more sustainable access to employment opportunities.